-Total cost of revenues for 2005 increased \$47.8 million to \$512.6 million, compared to \$464.8 million for 2004.
-Technical Services cost of revenues increased \$14.3 million to \$342.0 million from \$327.7 million for 2004.
-Cost of revenues for Technical Services increased \$4.4 million due to an unfavorable foreign exchange fluctuation relating to the Canadian dollar.
-Costs also increased by \$4.2 million in employee labor and benefit costs, \$3.1 million in materials and supplies costs, \$5.0 million in increased fuel, utility and other processing costs, \$1.9 million in vehicle expense as well as equipment and non-capitalizable incinerator repairs.
-These increases were partially offset by reduced outside transportation costs of approximately \$4.3 million.
+Total cost of revenues for 2006 increased \$72.2 million to \$584.8 million, compared to \$512.6 million for 2005.
+As a percentage of revenues, combined cost of revenues in 2006 decreased 1.6% to 70.5% from 72.1% in 2005.
+Technical Services cost of revenues increased \$49.2 million to \$376.8 million from \$327.6 million for 2005.
+Cost of revenues for Technical Services increased \$4.1 million due to an unfavorable foreign exchange fluctuation relating to the strength of the Canadian dollar.
+Costs increased by \$17.2 million in outside transportation and rail expense primarily associated with large waste projects, \$12.2 million in employee labor and related costs, \$8.6 million in increased materials and supplies expense, \$6.2 million in building, equipment and vehicle repairs and rentals, \$2.4 million in utilities and fuel costs, \$1.8 million in major maintenance at our incinerators, \$0.6 million in travel expense, \$0.6 million increase in change in estimate, \$0.5 million in increased royalties, and \$0.2 million in increased outside disposal costs in the year ended December 31, 2006, as compared to 2005.
+These increases were partially offset by a \$2.4 million decrease in costs associated with processing inventory, \$1.6 million decrease in subcontracting, \$0.9 million decrease in fees and discharge costs and \$0.3 million in outside laboratory fees.

-Site Services cost of revenues increased \$35.6 million to \$165.5 million from \$129.9 million for 2004.
-Site Services performed several large emergency response jobs during 2005, which accounted for \$21.2 million of our cost of revenues or 12.8% of Site Services cost of revenues for 2005.
-In 2004, several large emergency response jobs accounted for \$4.6 million of our cost of revenues, or 3.5% of cost of revenues for 2004.
-Excluding these emergency response jobs, Site Services cost of revenues increased \$19 million, or 15.1%, for 2005 compared to 2004.
-This increase was primarily due to a \$5.8 million increase in direct labor and related costs resulting from increased headcount to support revenue growth.
-The remaining increase was due to materials and supplies increases of \$4.8 million, subcontractors increase of \$2.4 million, outside disposal increase of \$2.3 million, fuel increase of \$2.2 million, equipment rental and maintenance expense increase of \$1.7 million and fixed cost increase of \$0.5 million, partially offset by a decrease in outside transportation and rail of \$0.8 million in 2005 compared to 2004.
-Corporate Items cost of revenues decreased \$2.0 million to \$5.2 million in 2005 from \$7.2 million for 2004.
-This decrease was related to a \$1.6 million change in estimate credit for financial assurance in 2005, partially offset by increased disposal of \$1.0 million at our discontinued waste handling facilities, a \$0.9 million reduction in hazardous waste transportation fees due to charging the Technical Services group throughout 2005, and a \$0.5 million net reduction in our insurance reserves.
-As a percentage of revenues, combined cost of revenues in 2005 decreased 0.2% to 72.1% from 72.3% in 2004.
+Site Services cost of revenues for 2006 increased \$20.6 million to \$200.3 million from \$179.7 million for 2005.
+Site Services performed several large emergency response jobs during 2006, which accounted for \$16.5 million of our cost of revenues or 8.2% of Site Services cost of revenues for 2006.
+In 2005, several large emergency response jobs accounted for \$21.2 million of our cost of revenues, or 11.8% of cost of revenues for 2005.
+All other Site Services cost of revenues increased \$25.3 million, or 15.9%, for 2006 compared to 2005.
+Materials and supplies costs increased \$11.4 million, primarily from increased product acquisition costs in our recycling and chemical sales group.
+Subcontracting costs increased \$5.9 million, direct labor and related costs increased \$5.6 million, equipment rental and related transportation costs increased \$5.4 million and travel expenses increased \$0.7 million in support of increased overall business levels.
+These increases were offset by a decrease in outside disposal of \$4.2 million as disposal project waste was internalized.
+Corporate Items cost of revenues increased \$2.4 million to \$7.7 million in 2006 from \$5.3 million for 2005.
+This increase related primarily to a \$1.6 million change in estimate credit for financial assurance in 2005.
+In 2006, increased insurance and property tax expense of \$3.6 million were offset by lower employee benefit costs of \$1.9 million, and lower payroll taxes, licence and other costs of \$0.9 million.